I-Radio

-I-Radio is an Indonesian radio network headquartered in Jakarta.
-The network only plays Indonesian pop songs.
+I-Radio (stylized in all lowercase as iradio) is an Indonesian radio network headquartered in Jakarta.
+The network only plays Indonesian Hot AC & CHR.

 Its headquarters are at Sarinah Tower Lt 8, Jl.
 MH.
 Thamrin 11 Central Jakarta.

 History

 The MRA Group, at that time had owned Hard Rock FM, was expanding their radio network.
 In 2000, MRA created IRADIO and TRAXFM by acquisitions.
 IRADIO broadcast for the first time in 3 April 2000, while MTV On Sky was on test broadcast until 1 July 2000.

-At the time of creation, I-Radio competed with Terminal Musik Indonesia (TMI) 89.6 FM and station become 103.4 DFM) in the market.
-TMI studio was destroyed in 1998 Riot.
-IRADIO revived this format by playing only Indonesian pop songs.